Iveco MyWay

 The Iveco MyWay (later known as Irisbus MyWay) is a class of buses produced by Iveco and then by Irisbus, from 1999 to 2007.

 MyWay is a bus for extraurban routes.
 Designed to replace the Iveco EuroRider, it was produced in an only version with a length of 12 m, the only option regarding the central door, which could be single or double.
 Units produced from 1999 to 2001 had the IVECO brand, with a Fiat AIFO engine with a power of 350 HP.
 Starting from 2002, the buses were provided with a new Cursor engine, with power of 310 or 352 HP.
 The MyWay had 55 or 53 seats, depending from the type of the central door.

+It was used in the Italian cities of Rimini, Livorno, Verona and Pisa.

 The MyWay was replaced by the new Irisbus models Arway and Crossway in 2007.